fgm/accounts-drupal/README.md

 [meteor sandbox]: https://www.drupal.org/sandbox/rgarand/2020935
 [Drupal DDP]: https://www.drupal.org/sandbox/bfodeke/2354859

+### Updaters note

-New in 0.2.6: if you disabled update buffering on the client using code like the fragment below to support Meteor 1.3.3 and later with earlier versions of this package which relied on `arunoda:streams` or the `fgm:streams` fork, this is no longer needed:
+Since 0.2.6: if you disabled update buffering on the client using code like the fragment below to support Meteor 1.3.3 and later with earlier versions of this package which relied on `arunoda:streams` or the `fgm:streams` fork, this is no longer needed: